Matteljay/invoice-pdfkit/README.md

 - QR-code support for both legacy bank transfers and crypto payments, especially useful for the long address payload of bitcoin lightning network invoices.
 - The memo field is used for some cryptocurrencies, payment reference or a note is used for bank transfers.
 - Short-form human readable crypto addresses such as Ethereum's ENS can be specified in either the _company_ or _payment_ object at the same location as the bank account number or IBAN/SEPA number.
 - A list of all supported fields can be found in [types/main.d.ts](types/main.d.ts).
 TypeScript support is optional.
+Most of the fields are demonstrated by the example files.

 ## Donation